Okta Inc. (OKTA) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price predicted for Okta Inc. (OKTA) by analysts is $93.11, which is $9.0 above the current market price.
-The public float for OKTA is 152.81M, and at present, short sellers hold a 3.30% of that float.
-On May 25, 2023, the average trading volume of OKTA was 2.32M shares.
+The average price suggested by analysts for OKTA is $93.51, which is $4.07 above the current market price.
+The public float for OKTA is 152.81M, and currently, shorts hold a 3.30% of that float.
+The average trading volume for OKTA on May 31, 2023 was 2.30M shares.

 OKTA’s Market Performance

-OKTA stock saw an increase of 4.37% in the past week, with a monthly gain of 22.38% and a quarterly increase of 17.25%.
-The volatility ratio for the week is 3.68%, and the volatility levels for the last 30 days are 3.68% for Okta Inc. (OKTA).
-The simple moving average for the last 20 days is 10.29% for OKTA’s stock, with a simple moving average of 20.41% for the last 200 days.
+OKTA stock saw an increase of 5.47% in the past week, with a monthly gain of 31.49% and a quarterly increase of 26.40%.
+The volatility ratio for the week is 3.86%, and the volatility levels for the last 30 days are 3.81% for Okta Inc. (OKTA).
+The simple moving average for the past 20 days is 14.73% for OKTA’s stock, with a 28.36% simple moving average for the past 200 days.

 Insider Trading